Ramya-P4/SQL-Query-Log/README.md

 **RIGHT OUTER JOIN** The same as LEFT OUTER JOIN but reversed

-**UNION and UNION ALL** The UNION operator is used to combine the result-set of two or more SELECT stateme.To allow duplicate values use UNION ALL<br/>
+**UNION and UNION ALL** The UNION operator is used to combine the result-set of two or more SELECT statements.To allow duplicate values use UNION ALL<br/>
 Essentially concatenates two results together.

 Example syntax:<br/>